neelgandhi108/Dartmouth-College-Student-Spending-Tracker/README.md

 2. Navigate to the project directory and install dependencies:

-`cd Dartmouth-College-Student-Spending-Tracker
+`cd Dartmouth-College-Student-Spending-Tracker'

-npm install`
+'npm install` OR 'yarn install'

 3. Start the app:

-`npm start`
+`npm start` OR 'yarn start'

 4. The Expo DevTools page will open in your browser.
 From there, you can launch the app on an Android or iOS device using the Expo app: